UtrechtUniversity/yoda/docs/design/external_user_service.md

 -------------------|------------------|--------------------------------------------------------
 `/api/auth-check`  | POST             | User authentication: Credentials supplied via HTTP Basic `Authorization` header..
 Response: On failure: 401.
 On success: 200, with body text `Authenticated`
 `/api/user/add`    | POST             | User creation: Creates the given user in the external user database.
 Generates and stores an activation hash for that username.
 Sends an invitation e-mail to the new user.
 Parameters are `username`, `creator_user` and `creator_zone`.
-`/api/user/remove` | POST            | User removal: Removes the given user from the external user database.
-The only parameter is `username`.
+`/api/user/delete` | POST            | User removal: Removes the given user from the external user database.
+Parameters are `username` and `userzone`.

 ## External user → HTTP UI → External user service
 The HTTP UI is used by the external user to activate their account, and to change or reset their password.

-*TBD: The user should (conforming to GDPR etc.) be able to request for the removal of their own account, how will they initiate this action?*

 All POST parameters are sent in `x-www-form-urlencoded` format.